Nobody sets out to live paycheck-to-paycheck, but for countless Americans it's a fact of life nonetheless.

 While driving for a service such as Uber or Lyft is top of mind for many people looking to raise extra cash, there are other options, from working at a retailer or waitressing in a restaurant, to becoming a virtual assistant or using any kind of specialized skills to find small freelance projects.

 Even selling used or upcycled things, from bikes to furniture, can boost your savings or debt reduction goals.
 If you enjoy doing some kind of creative, crafty work such as knitting, consider opening a small Etsy shop and/or selling your wares at a local market.
+You can also start an Amazon business working from home to boost your income.

 One of the reasons a company-sponsored 401(k) is so effective is because contributions happen automatically, with money coming directly out of your paycheck.
 Making it automatic can be a powerful way to save as well.